Skip to main content

 Brooks is strongly positioned in its resources, scope, and focus to be a leader in policy research.
 We are building a research infrastructure to foster cutting-edge research in public policy, support policy scholars from diverse demographic and disciplinary backgrounds, nurture synergies across policy faculty and research areas, grow collective resources for faculty and graduate students, and elevate public policy at Cornell.
 We have distinctive capacity to bring in external awards that will increase the impact of faculty research and build team science, and we aim to create an intellectual and policy environment that incentivizes and supports grant-getting while being financially sound and equitable across all Brooks faculty.

-External awards are generally administered through a single School/College, and thus some aspects of the grants environment described below apply most straightforwardly to faculty with greater than 50% appointments through Brooks.
+Some aspects of the grants environment described below apply most straightforwardly to awards administered through Brooks (the administering unit is typically the primary appointing unit).
 We will work to reduce institutional barriers and to strengthen collaboration on policy research across campus.

 1. Grant administration

-Pre-award support will be initiated by a brief proposal intake form (see Appendix B).
-This includes a short description of the project, a list of collaborators, an estimated total budget and major categories, the sponsor’s indirect cost rate (IDC), and whether Cornell investigators plan to include course releases in their budget.
+Faculty will initiate requests for pre-award support through a brief Proposal Notification form, and will be assigned a Pre-Award Specialist/Grant Coordinator within a business day of submission.
+The form includes the sponsor and solicitation, list of collaborators, due date, title for the project, start date and duration, estimated total budget, sponsor’s indirect cost rate (IDC), and whether Cornell investigators plan to include course releases in their budget.
 This short form will be shared with Brooks’ budget and post-award staff and Senior AD of Research.
 Investigators will need written approval from the Dean prior to grant submission for: 1) cost recovery on large, low-IDC awards; and 2) course releases.

 2. Course Release Policy

 When allowable on the funders’ side, and consistent with a minimum teaching commitment of one course per year, Brooks faculty may use external funds to pay for one course release per year.
 We will work closely with faculty to jointly plan the particular course to be released and the timing of the release so that faculty can allocate time to the funded project and Brooks can retain flexibility in meeting curricular needs.
-The approval process for course release is initiated by the proposal intake form (Appendix B).
+The approval process for course release is initiated by PRO’s

 Release from one course per year is charged at 15% of the faculty member’s nine-month academic year salary.
 This rate is a middle ground between two sets of assumptions about the distribution of faculty time: assuming 50% research and 50% teaching with a 3-course load, each course represents 17% effort (1/3 of 50%); assuming 50% research, 40% teaching, and 10% service, each course represents 13% effort (1/3 of 40%).